Skip to content

 • Media players: state = "playing" / "idle"

 For these, ranges_attribute tells LCARdS to compare range conditions against a named entity attribute instead of the entity state string.
-This affects all state maps on the card simultaneously — colours, borders, icons, and text.
-Exact-state matching and classified-state matching are unaffected; only steps 2–4 of the resolution order (zero, ranges, non_zero) use the attribute value.
+This applies to all state maps on the card simultaneously — colours, borders, icons, and text.
+Exact-state and classified-state matching are unaffected; only steps 2–4 of the resolution order (zero, ranges, non_zero) use the attribute value.

 yaml